gkossakowski/kentuckymule/notes.md

 traversal.
 During the traversal symbols get created, entered into symbol table and their outline type completers are set up.
-The type completers receive `LookupScope` instance that enables completers to resolve identifiers with respect for Scala's scaping rules.
+The type completers receive `LookupScope` instance that enables completers to resolve identifiers with respect for Scala's scoping rules.
 Symbols corresponding to classes and modules (objects) are added to `completers` job queue (more about it later).

 The code in Kentucky Mule responsible for entering symbols into a symbol table is similar to one found in scalac and dottyc implementation.
 However, both scalac and dottyc traverse trees lazily, starting with top-level definitions and enter symbols for inner classes and definitions only when a completer for out symbol is forced.
-For exmaple
+For example

 ```scala
 class Foo {